anecdotes, Hessen

 That evening, we ended up at this great bar near our hotel.
 Bill and I wanted some wine, though we were still pretty full from lunch.
 Our server was a fatherly man who was intent on teaching me how to order shrimp fritters.
 I was enjoying the music in the bar, which was all from the 80s, so we sat there and drank a shitload of wine.
 The second bottle was from Jerez de la Frontera, which is where Harvey’s Bristol Cream sherry is made.
 The quality was excellent and the bottle wasn’t too expensive, but it packed quite a wallop at 15% alcohol.

 I ended up getting pretty hammered… and when a bum came in looking for handouts, I ended up in a funny exchange with him.
 He flirted with me as a means of mock begging.
 I laughed in response and Bill gave him a couple of euros.
+Later, when he continued to engage, I laughed again and told him to “beat it”.
+He took his leave with a courtly bow.
 Sadly, I don’t quite remember the end of the evening… at least until we got to the hotel and my body kicked out some of the booze.

 Information center…